steqeq/0000/docs/what-is-rocm.rst

   ":doc:`ROCm Bandwidth Test <rocm_bandwidth_test:index>`", "Captures the performance characteristics of buffer copying and kernel read/write operations"
   ":doc:`ROCm CMake <rocmcmakebuildtools:index>`", "Collection of CMake modules for common build and development tasks" ":doc:`ROCm Data Center Tool <rdc:index>`", "Simplifies administration and addresses key infrastructure challenges in AMD GPUs in cluster and data-center environments"
-  "`ROCm Debug Agent (ROCdebug-agent) <https://github.com/ROCm/rocr_debug_agent/>`_ ", "Prints the state of all AMD GPU wavefronts that caused a queue error by sending a SIGQUIT signal to the process while the program is running"
+  ":doc:`ROCm Debug Agent (ROCdebug-agent) <rocr_debug_agent>`", "Prints the state of all AMD GPU wavefronts that caused a queue error by sending a SIGQUIT signal to the process while the program is running"
   ":doc:`ROCm Debugger (ROCgdb) <rocgdb:index>`", "Source-level debugger for Linux, based on the GNU Debugger (GDB)" ":doc:`ROCm SMI <rocm_smi_lib:index>`", "C library for Linux that provides a user space interface for applications to monitor and control GPU applications"
   ":doc:`ROCm Validation Suite <rocmvalidationsuite:index>`", "Detects and troubleshoots common problems affecting AMD GPUs running in a high-performance computing environment"